im-kulikov/gowsev/README.md

 ## Usage

 To use the server, an event handler must be defined, and a context must be created.
-The simples possible use is
+The simplest possible use is

 ```
 var handler gowsev.Handler